roshdev32/Installer-APK/META-FORMAT.md

 }
 ```

-## meta.sai_v2.json
+## meta.installer_apk_v2.json
-`meta.sai_v2.json` is a text file with a JSON that contains some meta information about the app.
-It's an updated version of the meta file that was introduced in SAI 4.0, it includes some additional information - if app is a split APK, min and target SDK version of the app and backup components array for managed backups.
+`meta.installer_apk_v2.json` is a text file with a JSON that contains some meta information about the app. it includes some additional information - if app is a split APK, min and target SDK version of the app and backup components array for managed backups.

 The JSON schema of the file is as follows (this isn't [a literal JSON](https://json-schema.org) schema though, since those are huge and this format is super simple), all elements are contained in the root element of the JSON: